 In California, employers must notify any covered, terminated employees of their Cal-COBRA continuation rights.
 Cal-COBRA must be offered to both terminated employees of small employers (2-19 employees) and terminated employees covered under federal COBRA after their 18 months of federal COBRA coverage expires.
 Employers must provide notification of all continuation, disability extension, and conversion coverage options under any employer-sponsored coverage for which the employee may remain eligible after employment terminates.

 Group coverage can be continued under COBRA for 18 months following termination.
-Special circumstances can extend coverage to a maximum of 36 months under COBRA.
-For example, if a second event occurs such as divorce or death of employee.
+Special circumstances can extend coverage to a maximum of 36 months under COBRA, for example, a second event that occurs such as divorce or death of employee.
 In California, when federal COBRA coverage ends after 18 months, then Cal-COBRA can provide an additional 18 months of coverage, for a total combined coverage of 36 months.

 Unemployment Benefits Requirements

 The California Employment Development Department (EDD) requires employers to provide the EDD√ïs unemployment benefits brochure, For Your Benefit, DE 2320, to all discharged or laid off employees no later than the effective date of the discharge or layoff.